rain-taps-for-blue/anti-spambot-bot/README.md

 Optionally, you can set the bot to log all ban actions to a channel with /log (make sure the bot has access to that channel).

+All commands are locked behind users having a role that matches 'mods' or 'moderators'.
+The check is not case sensitive, so roles with the name 'Mods' or 'Moderators' will also grant access.

 # images
 <img width="309" height="182" alt="image" src="https://github.com/user-attachments/assets/2c840cde-45fc-4bd8-ad1f-6ee1db7b2da0" />

 # to-do
-Mod-lock all commands.
+~~Mod lock all commands.~~

-Add command to clear rules.
+~~Add command to clear rules.~~